StellarSand/privacy-settings/Privacy Settings/Google-Chrome-M-Privacy-Settings.md

 # Google Chrome Mobile Privacy Settings

-##### Following settings also apply to Ungoogled Chromium, except the Google services & new tab section.
+**Following settings also apply to Ungoogled Chromium, except the Google services & new tab section.**

 Go to Settings.

 ## Google services
-##### This section does not apply to Ungoogled Chromium
+**This section does not apply to Ungoogled Chromium**

 - Allow Chrome sign-in: Off
 - Autocomplete searches and URLs: Off
-- Show suggestions for similar pages when a page can't be found: Off
 - Help improve Chrome's features and performance: Off
 - Make searches and browsing better: Off